 Every Internet site developed by ComPart Multimedia is designed in strict observation of these fundamental points in their creation, so that they can compete for positioning on the major search engines.

-- Graphic design and style totally based on CSS
+- Page programming and style totally based on HTLM5/CSS;

 In marketing, positioning has come to mean the process by which marketers try to create an image or identity in the minds of their target market for its product, brand, or organization.